Running Scans

 - To verify that a fix you made actually resolved the issue

 A comprehensive security test that logs in as a test user, crawls your app, and tests for real vulnerabilities.
-Includes screenshot evidence of findings.
+Includes multi-user IDOR testing, chained attacks, and screenshot evidence.

 What it checks